madhavdasm/Melodify/README.md

-# 🎵 Melodify - AI-based Indian Music Recommendation System
+# 🎵 Melodify - AI-Enhanced Indian Classical Music Recommendation System

 **Melodify** is a Flask-based web application that recommends Indian classical and film songs to users based on their detected **emotion** (via facial expression) and **current weather** (via geolocation).
 The system uses AI for face emotion detection and hybrid recommendation logic powered by user feedback and content similarity.